jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 We'll use a fun language called [Prolog]([https://en.wikipedia.org/wiki/Prolog](https://en.wikipedia.org/wiki/Prolog)) (you can grab [SWI-Prolog]([https://www.swi-prolog.org/](https://www.swi-prolog.org/)) for free) to explore this concept.

 Instead of writing a function in terms of its inputs, we write _relationships_ between input and output.

-For example:
+An example of such a relation is **a valid transition turn

 ```prolog
 % fsm.prolog